BlazeInferno64/blazed.js/lib/node/README.md

 Here's is a simple example

 We will be using `try-catch` block for these examples.
-Note you can you use `async-await` also in place of `try-catch`
+Note you can use `async-await` also in place of `try-catch`

 ```js
 blazed.get("https://jsonplaceholder.typicode.com/posts/1")